 Rat traps are commonly baited with cheese, peanut butter, or bacon.
 The best choice of rat bait, however, depends on the type of rat you are trying to catch.
 Here are ten easy tips for choosing the best bait for trapping and removing rats.
 You can find more information here How to Get Rid of Rats.

 Black rats are vegetarians.
 Brown rats eat both plant foods and meat.
-According to the BBC, black rats have made a comeback in the UK and here some facts about brown rats as supplied by the Bristol Zoo.
+According to the BBC, black rats have made a comeback in the UK and here some facts about brown rats as supplied by the Internet Center for Wildlife Damage Management.
 If you have more than one kind of rat to catch, it is best to use a plant food such as peanut butter as bait.

 It’s best to use the same bait over and over again.
 Rats and mice cannot vomit, so they avoid potential poisoning by eating only tiny amounts of new foods.
 They are more likely to take a bait they have eaten before.